schmettow/New_Stats/docs/Generalized_Linear_Models.md

 <img src="Generalized_Linear_Models_files/figure-html/unnamed-chunk-64-1.png" width="90%" />

-In [#dissolving_saturation] we have seen how log-linearization can accomodate learning curves, using a Poisson model.
-It is very likely that this data is over-dispersed.
+In \@ref(learning-curves) we have seen how log-linearization can accomodate learning curves, using a Poisson model.
+It is very likely that this data is over-dispersed and that the Poisson model was not correct.
 To demonstrate overdispersion, we estimate the unconditional learning curve model  one more time, with a negative-binomial pattern of randomness:

 ```r